mem48/geocompr/main.md

 head(world3, n = 2)
 ```

-`select()` can be also used to both subset and rename columns in a single line, for example:
+Conveniently, `select()` lets you subset and rename columns at the same time, for example:

 ```r